run2bizdocs/documentation/en-us/docs/builder/advanced-options/process-integration-flow.md

 ## Diagram

-The workflow drawing is done in the Diagram tab.
+The tracker drawing is done in the Diagram tab.
 The entire business process can be drawn here by using BPMN notation.

-1. The elements that can be added to the workflow are in the palette in the left corner of the screen.
+1. The elements that can be added to the tracker are in the palette in the left corner of the screen.
 These elements are subdivided into:

     - Events: "They trigger, interrupt, change or terminate the process.
 These events are classified as start, intermediate or end events, depending on when they occur in the process."
     - Tasks: "It's the smallest part of a process.
 It is an action, not a function, nor the state of a product or service.
 It is "what" to do, so it must be written with the verb in the infinitive."